coveryourfamilyGet Protected →

 How much can income protection replace?

 Most policies replace 50–70% of your pre-disability gross income.
 This level is intentionally set below your full salary to maintain an incentive to return to work.
 Policies typically have a deferred period — the waiting time between being unable to work and receiving your first payment.
 Common options are 1, 3, 6, or 12 months.
 Choosing a longer deferred period reduces your premium and is most appropriate if you have savings or employer sick pay to bridge the gap.
+Try our free income protection calculator to estimate a suitable monthly benefit and deferred period.

 Own occupation vs any occupation definitions